 LEARNING TO MAKE & SELL PATTERNS

-Gradually I started getting demands on the patterns for my designs so I started looking up crochet patterns online to see how the layout is, how they are written and I tried to freestyle my way with it – I though to myself, how would I want to read a pattern?”.
+Gradually I started getting demands on the patterns for my designs so I started looking up crochet patterns online to see how the layout was and how they were written.
+And I tried to freestyle my way through it.
+I thought to myself: “How would I want to read a pattern?”.
 So basically I wrote a pattern for myself that I would then create a listing for on Etsy.

 As the patterns started to sell more and more and my website got more and more visitors I started to feel that this might actually be possible.
 In August 2020 I officially became a registrered business – I had applied the year before but I closed it again immediately because I didn’t believe it would work out.